The kitchen is the heart of the restaurant. What comes out of it (and how quickly it comes out) makes or breaks the

 The 5 key components of a commercial kitchen layout

 Before designing a commercial kitchen layout for your space, it’s important to account for the needs that the kitchen must fulfill and the equipment associated with those needs.
-When you know what components need to fit into the space from the beginning of the design process, you will be able to design your commercial kitchen layout more effectively.
+When you know what components need to fit into the space from the beginning of the design process, you will be able to design your restaurant kitchen layout more effectively.

 The 5 components of a commercial kitchen